cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 Start with a simple copy of your working example.
 Add a text box to ask the user for the command.
 It is important that you set the name for the text element correctly.

-***Note:*** Make sure the text box name is called "param_command" - because "command" is the name of the extra variable in the Ansible Playbook.
+:warning: ***WARNING*** Make sure the text box name is called "param_command" - because "command" is the name of the extra variable in the Ansible Playbook.
 If you chose a different name, the Playbook will use the default command, which is "echo hello world".

 #### Service Catalog Item